mikebenfield/euphrates/euphrates_virtual_memory/README.md

-# Euphrates SDL2: Euphrates with the Simple DirectMedia Layer
+# Euphrates Virtual Memory

 Euphrates is an emulator for the Sega Master System, Sega Game Gear, and Sega SG-1000 Game consoles.

-This crate provides types and functions to provide Euphrates's multimedia needs with SDL2.
+This crate provides implementations of Euphrates's memory traits by exploiting virtual memory to emulate memory bank switching.
+At the moment it only works for Unix-like systems that have the MAP_ANON flag for mmap.
+Someday (maybe) I'll add a Windows implementation.

 ## License